-One of the most significant ways to divide the sign industry is into "electric" signs (which have internal illumination) and "commercial" signs, which are non-illuminated.
+A significant way to divide the sign industry is into “electric” signs (which have internal illumination) and “commercial” signs, which are non-illuminated.
 For approximately three decades, a trade journal for the sign industry, Signs of the Times, conducted surveys of sign companies as to how their businesses were faring.
-These were called State of the Industry (SOI)reports.
-One of the stock questions was about the types of signs each company sold.
+These were called State of the Industry (SOI) reports.
+A stock question asked what types of signs each company sold.

 For electric signs, “cabinet” signs (essentially, enclosed plastic shapes with fluorescent or neon illumination inside) and “channel letters” (three-dimensional, individual letters shapes with the open area filled with neon or LEDs, and plastic that covered both the lighting and opening) have been the staples.

 % of Electric Signs Sold in the US

 In Signs of the Times‘ most recent Electric SOI report, sign companies said channel letters accounted for 32.3% of their overall business.
 Cabinet signs were next at 26.3%.
 Third were “main identification, freestanding signs,” which meant they were set on the ground and weren’t attached to a building or any other structure, at 19.3%.
 Electronic message centers (EMCs) rated fourth at 10.3%.
 The full report can be read in the online edition at http://www.nxtbook.com/nxtbooks/STMG/sott_201407/index.php#/78.

 For commercial signs, banners and vehicle graphics have dominated.

 % of Non-electric Signs Sold in the US